srimant03/Basic-Linux-Unix-Shell/README.md

 3) Run the following command: ./shell
 4) make clean; after exiting the program

+Notes:
-//For thread based execution; enter "&t" after the command.
+For thread based execution; enter "&t" after the command.
-//The program should be run preferably in unix based system
+The program should be run preferably in unix based system